tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 {% include random_ad4.html %}

 Stoplight provides a variety of options for working with projects &mdash; desktop editor versus web editor, and syncing from GitHub or saving directly to a Stoplight workspace.
 In this tutorial, I take the simplest path: using the web editor and saving to the Stoplight workspace.
-But recognize that you have more options.
+But recognize that you have more options for how you approach projects.
 See [Working with Projects](https://meta.stoplight.io/docs/studio/docs/Basics/01-working-with-projects.md) for more details.

 ## Step 1: Set up a project in Stoplight Studio {#setup}